Details.

 Associate Professor, Monash University

-Maryam is associate professor in architecture at Monash University.
+Maryam is an associate professor in architecture at Monash University.
 Her work examines the relationship between architectural practice and the social and political contexts in which the built fabric is designed, constructed and received.

 Damian Madigan